docker/app/README.md

-  push        Push the application to a registry render      Render the Compose file for the application split       Split a single-file application into multiple files status      Get an application status uninstall   Uninstall an application upgrade     Upgrade an installed application validate    Checks the rendered application is syntactically correct
+  push        Push the application to a registry render      Render the Compose file for the application split       Split a single-file application into multiple files status      Get the installation status.
+If the installation is a docker application, the status shows the stack services. uninstall   Uninstall an application upgrade     Upgrade an installed application validate    Checks the rendered application is syntactically correct